OrchardCMS/OrchardDoc/docs/Documentation/Upgrading-a-site-to-a-new-version-of-Orchard.markdown

 # Upgrading a Running Instance of Orchard to a New Version

 The instructions in this section only apply for a standalone Orchard web site.
-If you are working with the full source code of Orchard, please refer to [#enlistment](Upgrading-a-site-to-a-new-version-of-Orchard#IfYouHaveaSourceCodeEnlistment).
+If you are working with the full source code of Orchard, please refer to the "[if you have a source code enlistment](Upgrading-a-site-to-a-new-version-of-Orchard#if-you-have-a-source-code-enlistment)" section of this page.

 It is highly recommended that you work on a local copy of your site throughout the update process.